Windows Remote Desktop vs. Quick Assist for PC Remote Control

 Windows Quick Assist request control

-They will then see a popup on their screen telling them that you are requesting control of their computer, and they will need to click the Allow button.
+They will then see a popup on their screen telling them that you are requesting full control of their computer.
+They will need to click the Allow button one final time.
+After this click, your mouse inputs will register directly on their active desktop environment.

 Windows Quick Assist request control

-The image below shows what the other buttons in the toolbar are used for.
+The image below shows what the other buttons in the toolbar are used for during an active session.
 You will see these buttons when controlling a remote computer but they will not be shown on the computer that is being controlled.
+You get access to a laser pointer, text chat, and a quick task manager button.

 For additional training resources, check out our online IT training courses.